dariushoule/WordsSolution/readme.md

 **Unspecified behavior accounted for**

-- Non alpha characters are stripped from input.
+- Non-alpha characters are stripped from input.
 - Input characters are lowercased to prevent duplicate sequences with varying case.